mumblingdrunkard/mscs-thesis/src/introduction-and-motivation/index.typ

 The mechanisms of microarchitectural state combined with ways to inspect it forms a _side-channel_ that potentially leaks sensitive information during execution which malicious applications can observe.
 Exploiting these mechanisms gives rise to a side-channel attack.
+Side-channel attacks have been known for decades and various programming techniques make good efforts to work around them when it is needed.

 On in-order processors, where instructions are executed in order and instructions after a branch are not allowed to change microarchitectural state until the branch is resolved, programmers have some control over what is leaked through a side-channel.
 In out-of-order systems, this control is gone and applications are at the mercy of the branch predictor if the program contains leaky paths of execution that should not be entered.